sevenskytech1/suno-ai-prompts-guide/README.md

-# Suno AI Prompts: 100 Examples & Complete Guide to Create Better AI Music
+# Suno AI Prompts: 50 Examples & Complete Guide to Create Better AI Music

-Generating exceptional AI music requires more than just typing a generic genre into a text box.
-To consistently get tracks that match your creative vision, you need a strategic approach to prompting.
-If you have ever been frustrated by chaotic arrangements, distorted vocals, or generic loops, mastering a structured **suno ai prompts guide** will fundamentally change your production workflow.

-Many beginners make the mistake of using vague descriptions like "good pop song" or trying to name specific mainstream artists, which Suno's system explicitly blocks or ignores for copyright reasons.
-In this comprehensive guide, you will learn how to break down your musical ideas into concrete elements that the AI engine understands.
-We will cover the mechanics of Custom Mode, analyze the perfect prompt formula, explore a library of 100 copy-paste examples, and dissect hidden metatags to help format your song structures cleanly.

----
+Most people open Suno, type "make a sad pop song," and wonder why the result sounds generic.
+Writing effective **suno ai prompts** is a skill that blends creative direction with technical precision.
+This **suno ai prompts guide** will teach you the exact framework, vocabulary, and strategies to consistently generate music that matches your vision.
+Whether you want lo-fi beats for studying, cinematic scores for film, or a hyper-specific indie rock track about a robot cat, you will learn how to tell Suno exactly what you want.
+We cover 50 copy-paste examples, reusable templates, metatags, negative prompting, and the common mistakes beginners make.
+Let's turn your musical ideas into polished tracks.

 ## Table of Contents